Bond Touch produces a smart bracelet that keeps you connected with your loved one—every time they touch it, you feel…

 Aside from providing the ability to cost effectively and efficiently fulfill orders, a 3PL’s service can be quite different depending on which company you choose to work with.
-Below is a number of additional ways in which a 3PL and their expertise in logistics can benefit your business.
+Below is a number of additional 3PL services and ways in which a 3PL and their expertise in logistics can benefit your business.

 Inventory management is a key component of the order fulfillment process and your overall supply chain.
 It involves much more than the simple aspect of a 3PL warehousing your products to ship whenever an order comes in.

 Ideally, a 3PL will have the technology to allow integration between your digital storefront and the warehouses that store your products.
 This will give the seller a real-time view of their inventory at each facility, helping them plan and ensuring they avoid running out of products, also known as stockouts.
 By having the proper integration, the 3PL can push real-time inventory counts to your digital storefront and retailers so customers know what is in stock and what might have to be backordered.